ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

     secureFile: '.env.local' # The file name or GUID of the secure file
 ```

+In my project, the file called '.env.local' that stores API key will be only stored locally and at Azure DevOps Library.

-In the step of 'Download .env.local', the secure file '.env.local' that stored in the Azure DevOps Pipelines was downloaded to agent machine.
+Therefore, in the first step, before building project, the secure file '.env.local' should be downloaded from Azure DevOps to agent machine.
+This file would be temporarily stored in a folder storing secure files.

-You can manage yourselves secure files in the tag shown below.
 For more details about how to access secure files stored in AzureDevOps, read https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-secure-file?view=azure-devops

+To manage yourselves secure files, you could access the tag shown below.

 ![LibrarySecureFiles](https://raw.githubusercontent.com/ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/master/Images/LibrarySecureFiles.png)

+### Build Pipeline - Steps - Copy '.Env.local' File

+The following is the step of the build pipeline to copy the '.env.local' from downloaded path to the folder of our React application:

 ```yaml
 - script: |